cyberomanov/slash_refunds_tendermint/README.md

 The purpose of this script is to create a json file to refund users from a slash event.

+## Important Notes:
+In order for this to work, you will need access to a node that has history as far back as your slashing event.
+Most public nodes only keep ~100 blocks!
+We maintain the last 10,000 blocks for every chain we validate on.
+If you need an endpoint for a network [we support](https://www.lavenderfive.com/), please reach out!

 ## Requirements:
 1. You will need to install the dependencies.